tuc289/NanoWorkshop/README.md

-# Nanopore Workshop
+# Nanopore whole genome sequence analyses workshop

-Nanopore sequencing tutorial workshop for bacterial isolates.
-In this page, we will go over two parallel process of nanopore sequencing data using i) [GalaxyTrakr](https://galaxytrakr.org/root/login?redirect=%2F)  and ii) [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) command line using same bioinformatics tools
+This tutorial provides an overview of analyses of bacterial whole-genome sequences produced using a Nanopore sequencer.
+The tutorial shows the process of applying the same bioinformatics tools for Nanopore sequence analyses using i) [GalaxyTrakr](https://galaxytrakr.org/root/login?redirect=%2F) and ii) [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) command line.

 ## Table of contents